wolfman1986/Chicago_Crime_Dataset/README.md

 ![crime_trends_by_day_week_hour](https://github.com/wolfman1986/Chicago_Crime_Dataset/assets/36992236/5696fa53-d1b0-43a7-851e-4c221ef2b2b7)
 ![crime_trends_by_month_year](https://github.com/wolfman1986/Chicago_Crime_Dataset/assets/36992236/2544e829-c6bf-4de7-aa25-59407ef5d08b)

+  ## Hypothesis Test
+- My NULL Hypothesis is: For all crimes and reported incidents in this dataset, there will be no relationship between any of the independent variables the occurrences of arrest.
+- My ALTERNATE Hypothesis is: For all crimes and reported incidents in this dataset, there is a strong relationship between the independent variables and the occurrences of arrest.
+- As I performed my Exploratory Data Analysis I implemented statistic modeling based off logistic regression to either confirm or reject my Null hypothesis.

 Linear Regression Analysis for Hypothesis Testing
 - With all the coefficients calculated through my logistic regression, the best way to assess my hypothesis is to example the results.